 Service Operation name: Nbsf_Management Susbcribe

 Description: NEF or AF or PCF for a UE can subscribe to be notified of newly registered or deregistered PCF for a PDU Session.
-In addition, NEF or AF can subscribe to be notified of newly registered or deregistered PCF for a UE.
+NEF or AF can subscribe to be notified of newly registered or deregistered PCF for a UE.
+In addition, NEF or AF can subscribe to be notified of UE MAC address (es) change for the PDU Session.

 NOTE 1: If BSF has already the requested information at the time of the subscription, it will accept the subscription request, and will immediately provide the results in the Outputs parameters.

-Inputs, Required: SUPI, DNN(s) [Required, if PCF subscription is for a PDU Session], S-NSSAI(s) [Required, if PCF subscription is for a PDU Session], callback URI.
+Inputs, Required: SUPI, DNN(s) [Required, if PCF subscription is for a PDU Session], S-NSSAI(s) [Required, if PCF subscription is for a PDU Session], UE MAC address(es) [Required, if the subscription is for UE MAC address (es) change], callback URI.

 Inputs, Optional: GPSI, indication of registration/deregistration per (DNN, S-NSSAI).